 Grain-free granola is simply granola without oats or any other kind of grain you might be used to seeing in it.
 My apple cinnamon grain-free granola is a mixture of a three nut varieties, seeds, spices, and a few other simple ingredients.
 It’s also organic and easy to take on the go!
-September is National Organic Month, in case you didn’t know, so I’m pairing this grain-free granola with my favorite flavor of Honest Tea®, Honey Green Tea.
+Since September is National Organic Month, I’m pairing this grain-free granola with my favorite flavor of Honest Tea, Honey Green Tea.

 Honest Tea is just a tad sweet so there’s no clashing on my palate when I pair the two together.
 It’s also organic and fair trade, which is perfect for National Organic Month…which is now, by the way!
 You can pick up all the ingredients to make this apple cinnamon grain-free granola and your favorite Honest Tea flavors at Kroger.
 In honor of Organic Month, Honest Tea bottles are four for $5 through the month of September, so now’s a great time to scoop up a few and maybe try out new flavors.
 In addition to the honey green tea flavor, I enjoy the pomegranate blue flavored herbal tea.
 Honest Tea and this granola are just two easy ways I incorporate my organic goodness into my lifestyle.
 Do y’all eat all or mostly organic?
 I’d love to know in the comments section below!